It’s frustrating, right?

 Now, whenever you’re creating new content, new courses, new copy, new webinars, or any marketing/sales material, pull up the 360 Degree Customer Avatar worksheet and review it to write a copy that connects with your customers/clients more than anyone else.

-Because when you understand your avatar, you understand your positioning, you understand who you are.
+Because when you understand your perfect customer avatar, you understand your positioning, you understand who you are.
 And now you have the ability to go and create content that’s actually relevant.

 This is just one piece of the ROI marketing and sales method.
 Imagine what would happen if you nail other parts of relevancy and the whole system?